 Gastritis is one common cause of stomach and back pain.
 The condition is vaguely defined as any irritation or inflammation of the stomach lining.
 There are a number of different causes of gastritis, and treating he inflammation involves determining the cause.
 There are a number of medical and natural treatments for gastritis, and educating yourself on your options will help you make the best decision.
+Continue Reading or Watch this video for more information – Click Here!

 -Upper left abdominal pain radiating to the back